decaporg/decap-cms/website/content/docs/writing-style-guide.md

 Don't: In version 1.4, we have added …
 _____

-Do: Netlify CMS provides a new feature for …
+Do: Decap CMS provides a new feature for …

 Don't: We provide a new feature …
 _____